 In the spring of 2020, the Province of British Columbia provided funding to conduct homeless counts in 16 B.C. communities.
-Due to the COVID-19 pandemic, only 8 of the 16 communities were able to conduct their counts.
-They completed their counts before March 17, 2020, when British Columbia's Provincial Health Officer declared a public health emergency under British Columbia's Public Health Act.
+Due to the COVID-19 pandemic, only eight of the 16 communities were able to conduct their counts before March 17, 2020, when British Columbia's Provincial Health Officer declared a public health emergency under British Columbia's Public Health Act.
+The remaining eight communities completed their counts in 2021 with additional pandemic precautions.

-The Homelessness Services Association of BC, with support from BC Non-Profit Housing Association and Urban Matters coordinated these counts and prepared this report.
+The Homelessness Services Association of BC, with support from BC Non-Profit Housing Association and Urban Matters, coordinated these counts and prepared this report.